 The Chat window is a great way of discussing key points and sharing ideas with other participants during a lecture.
 Both Teams and Zoom allow you to toggle chat on and off, depending on how much screen space you have available.
 If your lecturer allows it, you can also save the chat to a text file so that you can reference it later.
 This is particularly useful if links to additional resources have been shared.

-The use of Reactions, also called non-verbal feedback emojis, lets you interact with your lecturer and other participants without having to turn your camera or microphone on.
+Reactions allow you to provide non-verbal feedback to interact with your lecturer and other participants without having to turn your camera or microphone on.
 By selecting a particular emoji you can show appreciation of an idea, give applause to the presenter, offer agreement with others or highlight that you support a different viewpoint, all without turning your webcam or microphone on.

 Just because your camera is turned off doesn’t mean you have to stay silent.
 If it’s suitable to do so, being active over your microphone lets you interact with others and have your voice heard.
 Raising questions, analysing poll results with your lecturer and peers, and involving yourself in discussion will help you get the most out of online lectures.